gfoot/picoprom/README.md

 Binary Installation
 -------------------
-1. Hold BOOTSEL and connect the Raspberry Pi Pico
+1. Without an EEPROM connected, hold BOOTSEL and connect the Raspberry Pi Pico
 2. Drag picoprom.uf2 into the Raspberry Pi Pico's mass storage window
 3. It should then reboot and start communicating over USB Serial

 Usage
 -----
+1. Disconnect the Raspberry Pi Pico from power/USB
-1. Wire the Raspberry Pi Pico up to the EEPROM according to the pinout table below
+2. Wire the Raspberry Pi Pico up to the EEPROM according to the pinout table below
-2. Connect the Raspberry Pi Pico to the computer by USB
+3. Connect the Raspberry Pi Pico to the computer by USB
-3. Launch a terminal app with XMODEM support, such as Tera Term, and connect it to the Raspberry Pi Pico
+4. Launch a terminal app with XMODEM support, such as Tera Term, and connect it to the Raspberry Pi Pico
-4. Verify that the Raspberry Pi Pico is reporting that it's ready to receive a ROM image - it will generally print a lot of letter C characters if it's ready
+5. Verify that the Raspberry Pi Pico is reporting that it's ready to receive a ROM image - it will generally print occasional letter `C` characters if it's ready
-5. Use your terminal to send a ROM image using the XMODEM+CRC protocol
+6. Use your terminal to send a ROM image using the XMODEM+CRC protocol
+7. Disconnect power before removing the EEPROM from the circuit

 Pinout
 ------
-The pinout is quite straightforward.
+The pinout is quite straightforward - the pins are laid out around the Pico in almost the same arrangement that they appear on the EEPROM, to make it easy and tidy to wire up.

+*Make sure OE is connected high, to VCC, as allowing it to float low could cause damage to your Pico.*

 | Pico pin | EEPROM pin | Function |
 | -------- |:----------:| -------- |